Training

 One of the best kept secrets in cycling is that long distance riding is more about experience and willpower than any special types of fitness.

 You might want to google for a training plan for cycling, but most experienced audaxers will suggest you just get a few rides under your belt.
+Check in at our dedicated Facebook Group if you have questions or (experience to share).

 Here’s a cracking blog on going from couch to 400!